leylabmpi/SynTracker/README.md

 By default, N equals to 20, 30, 40, 60, 80, 100, 200 regions per pair of samples.

 #### Summary output (all genomes together):
-Syntracker also creates the same output tables mentioned above for all the references genomes together.
+Syntracker also creates the same output tables mentioned above for all the references genomes combined together.
 These summary output files are located under the directory `summary_output/`.

-The raw (pairwise synteny scores per-region) table is called `synteny_scores_per_region.tab`.
+The raw (per-region synteny scores) table is called `synteny_scores_per_region.tab`.

 The tables containing the APSS in different subsampling lengths are called `avg_synteny_scores_[subsampling length].txt`.